mem48/geocompr/main.md

 ## Geometries

+### Simple feature geometry types

 This section demonstrates how the full range of geometry types supported by the **sf** package can be created, combined and plotted.
 Geometries are the basic building blocks of simple features.
 Simple features could be represented as one of the 17 geometry types using the **sf** package.
 In this chapter we will focus on seven, the most commonly used, simple features types: `POINT`, `LINESTRING`, `POLYGON`, `MULTIPOINT`, `MULTILINESTRING`, `MULTIPOLYGON` and `GEOMETRYCOLLECTION`.<!--FIG-->
 The whole list of possible feature types could be found in [the PostGIS manual ](http://postgis.net/docs/using_postgis_dbmanagement.html).

-Simple features could be represented in one of two ways, ether as a well-known binary (WKB) or well-known text (WKT).
+Simple features could be represented, outside of an R environment, in one of two ways, ether as a well-known binary (WKB) or well-known text (WKT).
 Well-known binary (WKB) representations are usually hexadecimal strings, which are used to transfer and store geometry objects in databases.
 Well-known text (WKT), on the other hand, is a text markup description of simple features.
 Both formats are exchangeable, therefore we would focus only on the well-known text (WKT) representation.